Storm brings more than an inch of rain to parts of Sonoma County

 “It'll be all over by Friday,” Henderson said.

 The CHP and emergency fire dispatchers early Wednesday reported no serious weather-related problems.
-A few trees reportedly fell in rural areas.

 At the airport 40 mph winds were recorded.